se43myma/grid-interpolation/README.md

 Grid interpolation algorithm to intrpolate from structured and unstructured grids.
-Check ReadMe.pdf for more information
+Check ex03.pdf for information on the task.
+Check ReadMe.pdf for the solution.